Brijesh20126025/Bussr/README.md

 ```

 ---------------------------------------------------------------------------------
 After `npm run build` cmd.
 Make sure that you get a console meessage of "Server is running at port 5000".
-It will come after mocha tests logs.
+It will come before mocha tests logs.

 Once app is up and running.
 Go to swagger APIs documentation.
 Below is the url of swagger UI.